DanielKrawisz/Entropy/Pow.co FAQ.md

 ## What is fitness?

-Fitness is the relative ability to grow and avoid death and failure.
+Fitness is the relative ability to grow and avoid death.

 ## What is proof-of-work?

 Proof-of-work is a meme with antlers.
-In other words, it is a message that includes a solution to a cryptographic [hash puzzle]().
+In other words, it is a message that includes a solution to a cryptographic [hash puzzle](#what-is-a-cryptographic-hash-puzzle).
 Such a solution functions as a [handicap](#what-is-a-handicap) and therefore as an honest signal of fitness.

 Memes with antlers are superior candidates for reproduction than those without.
 As Graffen [has shown](), males with no advertisement deserve no attention by females.
 In the same vein, memes without antlers don’t deserve attention from Internet users.